agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 As you can see there is still quite a bit to polish and improve on, which is why this project's work will extend after the Google Summer of Code program is over.

-#### Thanks to Google Summer of Code for promoting oper-source projects and bringing developers and students closer to open-source communities.
+#### Thanks to Google Summer of Code for promoting open-source projects and bringing developers and students closer to open-source communities.